XiaobingDean/CT_Denosing/README.md

-Using Diffusion Model and ADL to denoise CT scan
+Using Diffusion Model, ADL and Dynamic Attention to denoise medical image
 _______
 ## Citation